bikeshaving/crank/website/guides/02-elements.md

 const el1 = createElement("div", {id: "element"}, "An element");
 ```

 The `createElement` function returns an *element*, a JavaScript object.
-Elements on their own don’t do anything special; instead, Crank provides special classes called *renderers* which interpret elements to produce DOM nodes, HTML strings, or whatever else you can think of.
+Elements on their own don’t do anything special; instead, Crank provides special classes called *renderers* which interpret elements to produce DOM nodes, HTML strings, WebGL scene graphs, or whatever else you can think of.

 Crank ships with two renderer subclasses for web development: one for managing DOM nodes, available through the module `@bikeshaving/crank/dom`, and one for creating HTML strings, available through the module `@bikeshaving/crank/html`.
 You can use these modules to render interactive user interfaces in the browser and HTML responses on the server.